Pressio/pressio/docs/pages/main.md

-# Overview
+\page frontpage Overview

 @m_class{m-block m-success}

 @par What is Pressio?
-	\pressioproj is an open-source project aimed at enabling leading-edge projection-based reduced order models (\proms) for dynamical systems in science and engineering.
+	An open-source project aimed at enabling leading-edge projection-based reduced order models (\proms) for dynamical systems in science and engineering.

 ## Motivation